 In addition you will receive:

-As part of Project TEN, Israel Corps participants pay only $1,100 (about $9 per day), which covers all meals, accommodations, activities, travel seminars, and more.
+As part of Project TEN, Israel Corps participants pay only $1,100 (about $9 per day), which covers most meals, accommodations, activities, travel seminars, and more.

 American and UK participants can register with Israel Pathways and apply for a Masa grant that will make the trip especially affordable.